Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Why we are deficient in vitamin D

 Getting sufficient vitamin D is one of the keys to staying healthy and long-lived.
-Hundreds of studies show that most people in the Western world are deficient in vitamin D. Even the most conventional journals now acknowledge that a lack of vitamin D is responsible for a wide variety of ailments (1, 2, 44), listed below.
+Hundreds of studies show that most people are deficient in vitamin D, especially those who live modern lifestyles or who live in cities.
+Even the most conventional journals now acknowledge that a lack of vitamin D is responsible for a wide variety of ailments (1, 2, 44, 72), listed below.

 People with black or brown skins who live far from the equator are at a particularly high risk of vitamin D deficiency.
-The early 2020 data on covid in Sweden found that 50% of all covid deaths were in the Swedish Somali refugee population, even though this population was a small fraction of 1% of the total.
+The early 2020 data on covid in Sweden found that 50% of all covid deaths were in the Swedish Somali refugee population, even though this population was only 1% of the total population.
 Further investigation found that their black skins prevented them from synthesising sufficient vitamin D at that high latitude, and they were not supplementing or eating a high-vitamin D diet.

 We evolved to live outdoors, yet most people spend most of their time inside buildings (or vehicles).
 The majority of the world's population now lives above latitude 35 degrees.
 This means that most people are sun-deficient.
-The majority of these people are also unable to synthesise vitamin D from sunlight during the winter months, depending on the angle of the sun and the amount of skin exposure they get.
+The majority of these people are also unable to synthesise vitamin D from sunlight during the winter months, depending on the angle of the sun, their altitude, and the amount of skin exposure they get.
 For example, in Seattle (47 N) and London (52 N), there is insufficient sun for skin to make vitamin D from October to April.
-People living at high latitudes have an increased risk of diseases caused by a lack of vitamin D (8, 9, 14, 15).
+People living at high latitudes have an increased risk of diseases caused by a lack of vitamin D (8, 9, 14, 15, 72).

 Vitamin D is not really a vitamin.
 It is more like a hormone and is also used to make other hormones.
-It should probably be called a pre-hormone.
+It should probably be called a pre-hormone and a good name is viterol (derived from the words vitamin and steroid).

 One of Vitamin D's characteristics is it behaves rather like the stress hormone cortisol.
 There are a range of pharmaceutical drugs that act somewhat like cortical steroids, such as prednisone, which are often prescribed for chronic muscular and joint pain.
 Do not take these synthetic cortical steroid look-alikes - they have terrible side effects, especially in the long term.
 They also create dependence on them.
 Instead, you can get the same relief, and gain many other healthy advantages, by ensuring vitamin D sufficiency in your body.